 When the Evidence Against You Is Weak

 If the prosecution’s case is based on circumstantial evidence, unreliable witnesses, or questionable legal procedures, your attorney may advise you to go to trial.
-A skilled defense attorney can challenge the evidence, cross-examine witnesses, and raise reasonable doubt, increasing your chances of an acquittal.
+A skilled defense criminal defense attorney can challenge the evidence, cross-examine witnesses, and raise reasonable doubt, increasing your chances of an acquittal.

 When You Have a Strong Defense